breastfeeding

 Conclusion

-The overwhelming medical evidence supports continuing breastfeeding during maternal illness.
+The overwhelming medical evidence supports continuing breastfeeding while sick.
 Breast milk provides dynamic, adaptive immune protection that cannot be replicated by formula.
-In nearly all cases, the benefits of continued breastfeeding far outweigh any theoretical risks.
-Prioritize your health, stay hydrated, use safe medications and trust in your body’s ability to protect your baby through the unique power of breast milk.
+In nearly all cases, the benefits of continued breastfeeding while sick far outweigh any theoretical risks.
+Prioritize your health, stay hydrated, use safe medications, and trust in your body’s ability to protect your baby through the unique power of breast milk.